Expertise

 Components

-1. BIRT Report Designer - A best-in-class report designer.
+1. BIRT Report Designer – A graphical report designer that is designed to be easy to use.
 It is a fat-client tool, installed to the developer’s desktop, either within the Eclipse IDE or as a standalone Windows application (the “RCP Designer” package).
 Report developers use its graphical user interface to create report layouts, hook up data sources, and produce XML-based report designs.

-BIRT also includes three additional open-source components that can be used separate from the main components:
+BIRT also includes four additional open-source components that can be used separately from the main components:

 3. BIRT Viewer – This is a sample “viewer” that is an Eclipse plug-in.
 It lets you preview reports, populated with the real query data, when you are working within Eclipse.
 It is also available as a standalone Java EE application.
 By deploying the BIRT Viewer to a Java application server, you can provide end users with a web-based user interface to view reports, navigate through paginated reports, and render reports into a variety of formats including HTML, PDF, and Microsoft Excel/PowerPoint/Word.
 The BIRT WebViewer also supports JSP Tag Library extensions for many common report interaction tasks.